gojiplus/bloomjoin/README.md

 result <- bloom_join(df1, df2, by = c("id", "date"), type = "left")

 # With performance tuning parameters
 result <- bloom_join(df1, df2,
                     by = "id",
                     type = "inner",
+                    engine = "bloom",
-                    bloom_size = 1000000,
+                    prefilter_side = "auto",
-                    false_positive_rate = 0.001,
+                    fpr = 0.001,
+                    n_hint = list(y = 50000),
                     verbose = TRUE)
 ```

 ## How It Works

-BloomJoin uses a hash-based approach to optimize joins:
+BloomJoin uses a Bloom filter pre-processing step to optimize joins:

-1. Create a hash set of all keys from the lookup table (y)
+1. Sample the join keys to estimate distinct counts and decide which table to pre-filter.
+2. Build a Bloom filter (using a cache-friendly bitset stored in C++) from the chosen build-side join keys.
-2. Filter the primary table (x) to only include rows with keys that exist in the hash set
+3. Probe the filter with the opposing table to remove rows that cannot match before delegating to the appropriate `dplyr` verb.
-3. Perform a standard join on the filtered dataset

-This pre-filtering step can significantly reduce the size of the join operation when many keys in the primary table don't exist in the lookup table.
+Because Bloom filters may produce false positives but never false negatives, this pre-filtering step safely reduces the number of rows that participate in the expensive join while preserving all possible matches.
+The underlying Bloom filter implementation is provided by a compiled Rcpp module for performance.

 ## Performance Benchmarks